Construction Site Fall Attorneys in Boston

 - A construction worker falls into a deep hole on a job site that was not covered by his co-workers.
 An uncovered hole on a construction site also poses a danger to people passing by, especially if the hole isn’t taped off or marked properly with warning signs.
 Oftentimes, construction work is performed on sidewalks, roads or other places that are accessed by the general public.

-- A crane knocks a worker down and causes a fall.
+- A crane knocks a worker down causing the worker to fall.

 All construction site falls are different, and a qualified construction site fall attorney in Boston or the surrounding areas will review the facts to determine who’s to blame for your fall and hold those parties accountable.Construction Site Fall Accidents in the Boston Area